 Amidst all the noise, I managed to write and record many songs.
 It was fun.
 The Music Building has been the home of so many talented folks.
 Some well known: Madonna, Blondie, Billy Idol, Metallica… I never ran into these fabulous folks myself.
 I had the chance to hear great music just hanging out on different floors and I was lucky to meet some great musicians with whom I collaborated and who became friends.
 You were always notified of upcoming gigs around town through posters in the building’s lobby or flyers left under your studio door.
 If you heard some good music while riding the elevators you could always knock on doors and ask when that band was going to play live and where.

 I recorded four albums in various studios in the Music Building.
 And I rehearsed for two other albums that were recorded at Perfect Sound Studios and RCA Studios.
 At RCA we locked down five tracks that are available on my album RISING TIDE.
 You can tell we were playing loud then.
 Four out of these five tracks are definitely on the heavy side of rock.
 The rest of the album is on the soft-rock side.
-My last EP, EASE UP, is definitely more mellow sounding.
+My EP, EASE UP, is definitely more mellow sounding.
 My last album RIDE THE WAVE has a balance of high energy tracks and softer ones.
 For a totally acoustic experience, I recommend checking out my EP, ONE VOICE ONE GUITAR VOL.1.

-As a THANK YOU for being one of my subscribers I want to give you FOR FREE – no strings attached – TWO TRACKS:
+As a THANK YOU for being one of my subscribers I want to give you FOR FREE – no strings attached – THREE TRACKS: